rangari-rani/cdac-projects-fullstack/README.md

 This repository features academic work from my CDAC training in 2023.
 📫 Connect with me on [LinkedIn – Rani Rangari](https://www.linkedin.com/in/rani-rangari/)
-⭐ This repository includes multiple projects.
-Feel free to explore it for reference.
-If you found it helpful, consider giving it a star!
+⭐ Feel free to explore the projects for reference.
+If you found them helpful, consider giving a star!